Lymph Drainage Therapy

 After the limb volume is stabilized, it is essential to be fitted for a compression garment to control the volume.
 Custom garments are measured specifically for the client and the limb that is being treated.
 Whether you are fit for a prefabricated or custom garment you should be measured and fit by a certified garment fitter.
 As a rule, garments need to be replaced every 3 - 6 months to control volume.

-Garments should be worn daily but are not for night time use.
+Garments should be worn daily but are not for night time use unless it is an actual night garment.
 There are several options for night garments that can replace the need for self-wrapping and can be ordered and measured by a qualified fitter.